0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 > "Tobacco, which proved itself the best performing sector in the deflationary bear market from 1929-32, turned
 > out the be the best performing sector in the inflationary bear market of 1968-82.
 Managements ability to adjust
-> prices to maintain margins in the sector in differing inflationary environments seems almost unique."
-Russell Napier.
+> prices to maintain margins in the sector in differing inflationary environments seems almost unique.",  Russell Napier.